aristanetworks/avd-workshops/workshops/l3ls/overview.md

     ```

 === "SITE1_NETWORK_SERVICES"
     You add VLANs, VRFS, and EVPN specific parameters to the Fabric by updating the **group_vars/SITE1_NETWORK_SERVICES.yml**.
-Within the main tenant we will be configuring, we will supploy a **mac_vrf_vni_base** value, which will be used for the VLAN to VNI mapping under the VXLAN interface.
+Within the main tenant we will be configuring, we will supply a **mac_vrf_vni_base** value, which will be used for the VLAN to VNI mapping under the VXLAN interface.
 We will then define a VRF our VLANs will be part of and give that a VNI value for the VRF to VNI mapping.
 Finally, each VLAN SVI will be configured, given a name, and a single virtual IP address which will end up being configured on all `l3leaf` nodes.

     ``` yaml
     ---